apache/spark/PULL_REQUEST_WORKFLOW.rst

    to control which parts of the tests are run during the tests.
 This is implemented by the ``scripts/ci/selective_ci_checks.sh`` script in our repository.
-This script analyses which part of the code has changed and based on that it sets the right outputs that control which tests are executed in the CI build, and whether we need to build CI images necessary to run those steps.
+This script analyses which part of the code has changed and based on that it sets the right outputs that control which tests are executed in the ``Tests`` workflow, and whether we need to build CI images necessary to run those steps.
 This allowed to heavily decrease the strain especially for the Pull Requests that were not touching code (in which case the builds can complete in < 2 minutes) but also by limiting the number of tests executed in PRs that do not touch the "core" of Airflow, or only touching some - standalone - parts of Airflow such as